Webcomic / Genocide Man

 is the story of Jacob Doe, one of the titular Genocide Men, a man tasked with hunting out and destroying dangerous "ideas" in the aftermath of the Open Source Movement, when military secrets became public knowledge, a time period where every possible piece of scientific knowledge was available to everyone, which, among other things, resulted in a Zombie Apocalypse

-in China, the extinction of the Jewish people, and the deaths of two thirds of the world's total population.
+in China, the extinction of the Jewish people (and all redheads), and the deaths of two thirds of the world's total population.
 Ideas can be very dangerous in a future where the technology exists to make even the most terrible ideas a reality.
 Jacob Doe is 98 years old, and has seen, and done, many terrible things... and his life is about to become much more complicated.

 Brought to us by the author who brought us Indefensible Positions

 - A.I.
 Is a Crapshoot: A terrifying subversion, as every AI is guaranteed to go insane after it has been active long enough, and the smarter the AI, the quicker it is.
 One AI had a sanity-span of five minutes, because they needed him clever enough to figure several people's locations on the fly within seconds of activation.
 It didn't even last that long...